grayhemp/pgcookbook/database_server_configuration.md

     kernel.sched_autogroup_enabled = 0

+For NUMA hardware users on Linux turn off the NUMA local pages reclaim as it leads to wrong caching strategy for databases.

+    vm.zone_reclaim_mode = 0

+Again on NUMA systems it is recommended to set memory interleaving mode for better performance.
+The following should show the only node if this mode is on.

+    numactl --hardware

+Usually it can be set in BIOS however if it is not set this way you can start the database manually with this option.

+    numactl --interleave=all /etc/init.d/postgresql start

+To check if it works run `cat /proc/PID/numa_maps` where `PID` is a postgres process.
+You should see something like `interleave:0-1` in every line.

 Setup `hugepages` to be used by PostgreSQL on Linux.
 On 9.3 you can not use this feature because of a new memory management that do not support it.
 However, you can use [this patch][2] to overcome this